Art & Hue presents a new collection of stylish pop art prints inspired by the absolutely fabulous model, Bond-girl, and Avenger, Joanna Lumley.

 Delightful portraits that wouldn’t have looked out of place in Razzle, Booberella or Black Bond Meets Emmanuelle (all projects from Patsy’s youth), the pop art is inspired by the 1970 comedy film “The Breaking of Bumbo” about the late-1960s protest movement and Swinging London.

-If Andy Warhol had met Patsy Stone, he surely would have been charmed into creating pop art of the striking “girl-about-town”.
+If any 60s pop artist had met Patsy Stone, they surely would have been charmed into creating pop art of the striking “girl-about-town”.

-Unlike traditional posters, all Art & Hue prints are acid-free and of museum quality, produced on fine art archival matte card, made from 100% cotton, and using pigment inks which last lifetimes.
+Unlike traditional posters, all Art & Hue prints are acid-free and of museum quality, produced on 310gsm archival matte card, made from 100% cotton, with fine-art pigment inks for longevity.